-Cinco de Mayo is this weekend, which means many of us are putting a cheat day on the calendar and popping open a bag of tortilla chips.
+Cinco de Mayo is tomorrow, which means many of us are putting a cheat day on the calendar and whipping up our own social distancing-appropriate feast at home.

-But while it's true that certain orders — like queso or frozen margaritas — will rack up your sugar, fat and calorie count, not all Mexican fare needs to be considered a diversion from your healthy diet.
+But while it's true that certain American favorites — like queso or frozen margaritas — will rack up your sugar, fat and calorie count, not all Mexican fare needs make a dent in your healthy diet.

-Case in point: This guacamole recipe from Chef Joe Quintana, Regional Executive Chef at Rosa Mexicano.
-The dish, which will be featured at the Taste of Tribeca in New York City later this month, is made from all-natural, fresh ingredients and packs a dose of healthy fats.
+Case in point: This guacamole recipe from Joe Quintana, corporate chef at Rosa Mexicano.
+The dish is made from all-natural, fresh ingredients and packs a dose of healthy fats.

 Guacamole en Molcajete